 Choose which dishes to make a day or two before the event and then if you can’t find some of the ingredients you still have time to change your mind about what to do.
 Whether you choose a new, exciting dish or an old favorite, using one of our easy starter recipes will mean that your dinner should kick off very well indeed, at least where the food is concerned.

-Keep the garnishes simple too, even if you are making fancy starters.
+Keep the garnishes simple too, even if you are making something like fancy seafood starters.
 A common mistake when making such a recipe is assuming the more complex the garnish used the better the dish will look, but actually this could not be further from the truth!
-A simple sprig of parsley in the centre of a bowl of pureed cauliflower soup is going to look classier than 3 sprigs of parsley, a sprinkling of nutmeg and a grinding of black pepper.
+A simple sprig of parsley in the center of a bowl of pureed cauliflower soup is going to look classier than 3 sprigs of parsley, a sprinkling of nutmeg and a grinding of black pepper.

 When in doubt about which dishes to make, keep it simple.
 One basic garnish is all you need regardless of the starter you are making, and if the recipe is already colorful then you might not need any garnish at all.
 If you require more convincing, take a look at any dish prepared by a well-known chef and see how he or she chooses to garnish it.